philippgille/hello-netcoreapp/README.md

 #### AppVeyor

-This repository contains `appveyor.yml`, which is a configuration file for the CI / CI cloud service [AppVeyor](https://www.appveyor.com/).
+This repository contains `appveyor.yml`, which is a configuration file for the CI / CD cloud service [AppVeyor](https://ci.appveyor.com/project/philippgille/hello-netcoreapp).

 It's configured to do the following: